 Ordinary Membership of the College is achieved by successfully completing all examination elements of the MRCPCH.
 Trainees are expected to complete the Membership Examinations before the end of ST3 and before beginning Level 2 training.

 Presently the natural progression for trainees through the Membership Examinations is that all written exam components must be passed before the MRCPCH Clinical can be sat.
 Written papers can, however, be sat in any order.
 There are three sittings of each type of membership examination a year.

 Before applying for any written examination please read and download MRCPCH Written Examination Changes 2013

 Diploma in Child Health (DCH)

 The DCH is designed to give recognition of competence in the care of children to General Practitioner vocational trainees, Staff Grades in paediatrics and other specialists allied to paediatrics.

 The DCH Examination consists of the MRCPCH Foundation of Practise (FOP) written examination and a specially designed DCH Clinical Examination.
 The FOP written examination must be passed before candidates can sit the DCH Clinical Examination.

-MRCPCH and DCH examinations fees from the first exam diet of 2010 to date are listed here
+For MRCPCH and DCH examinations fees from the first exam diet of 2010 to date, see

 The College cannot advise you about your personal tax affairs, nor can we provide you with advice or assistance in making claims for tax relief on fees or subscriptions which you have paid, nor are we able to enter into any communication on an individual basis with you on this subject.